GabrieleMonte/classPhase/README.md

-# ClassPhase
+# classPhase

-**ClassPhase** is a modified version of the CLASS Boltzmann solver (https://github.com/lesgourg/class_public) that isolates and models the acoustic phase shift in the CMB caused by relativistic species, including both free-streaming (Standard Model-like) and interacting neutrinos.
+**classPhase** is a modified version of the CLASS Boltzmann solver (https://github.com/lesgourg/class_public) that isolates and models the acoustic phase shift in the CMB caused by relativistic species, including both free-streaming (Standard Model-like) and interacting neutrinos.
 It provides a consistent framework to analyze the phase shift as a direct observable.

 ## Overview